tapis-project/tms_server/deployment/native/README-NATIVE.md

 ## Managing SSL Certificate
 An important consideration for administrators is how to manage certificate expiration.
 We assume some administrative process external to TMSS replaces the certificate and key before they expire.
-Ideally, this event will trigger the TMSS certificate and key file processing just described and then restart TMSS.
+Ideally, this event will trigger the TMSS certificate and key file processing and then restart TMSS.

 ## TMSS Directories and Files